IAPF Bylaws ARTICLE I – NAME Section 1 – Name

 A director may be removed by two-thirds () vote of the Board of Directors then in office, if:

-(1) The director is absent and unexcused from two or more meetings of the Board of Directors in a twelve-month period.
-The Board Chairperson is empowered to excuse directors from attendance for a reason deemed adequate by the Board Chairperson.
-The Chairperson shall not have the power to excuse him/herself from the Board meeting attendance and in that case, the Board Vice Chairperson shall excuse the Chairperson.
+- The director is absent and unexcused from two or more meetings of the Board of Directors in a twelve-month period.
+The Board President is empowered to excuse directors from attendance for a reason deemed adequate by the Board President.
+The President shall not have the power to excuse him/herself from the Board meeting attendance and in that case, the Board Vice President shall excuse the President.
 Or:

-.
-A simple majority of the Board of Directors (6 persons) at a duly called Regular or Special Meeting of the Board of Directors shall constitute a quorum for the transaction of business.
+- Quorum.
+A simple majority of the Board of Directors (4 persons) at a duly called Regular or Special Meeting of the Board of Directors shall constitute a quorum for the transaction of business.
 The same simple majority of the Board of Directors shall be required for passage of all voting matters, unless otherwise stated in these Bylaws.

 Directors shall receive no compensation for carrying out their duties as directors.
 The Board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings.
 Section 10 – Compensation for Professional Services by Directors